-Other assets represent monetary assets which usually has a short recycle year and as such the fair values of these balances approximate their carrying amount.
+Other assets represent monetary assets which usually have a short recycle period and as such the fair values of these balances approximate their carrying amount.

-(ix) Deposits from banks and due to customers
+(ix) Deposits From Banks and Due to Customers

 The estimated fair value of deposits with no stated maturity, which includes non-interest bearing deposits, is the amount repayable on demand.
-The estimated fair values of fixed interest-bearing deposits and borrowings are determined using a discounted cash flow model based on a current yield curve appropriate for the remaining term to maturity.
+The estimated fair values-of-fixed interest-bearing deposits and borrowings are determined using a discounted cash flow model based on a current yield curve appropriate for the remaining term to maturity.